wolfgangp/double-letters/README.md

 ## double-letters

-Generator using Blender for 3D printable decorative letters.
+Blender generator script for 3D-printable decorative letters.
 One model (.blend and .stl) is made of the intersection of two letters, the second turned 90°

 ### Usage

-You need Blender 3+ installed.
+- You need Blender 3+ installed.
+See blender.org
-Clone the repo, and open the directory in a terminal.
+- Clone the repo, and open the directory in a terminal.
-On Windows, you need to use the full path to the `blender.exe` executable file.
+- On Windows, you need to use the full path to the `blender.exe` executable file.
    On Linux, just use `blender`.

-#### Examples
+**Examples**
 |                       Option                       |                               Syntax                               |
 | -------------------------------------------------- | ------------------------------------------------------------------ |
 | Export .stl files                                  | `blender -b -P double-letters.py -- -w LOOK,WALK -e`               |